Metaxal/measures/README.md

 Units and measurements in Racket.

-A `unit` is a symbol associated with an exponent.
+A `unit` is a symbol and an exponent.
-A `measure` is a number associated with a set of units.
+A `measure` is a number and a set of units.

 Basic arithmetic operations (`m+` `m-` `m*` `m/`) are defined to work with measures.

-A simple Domain Specific Language turns list-based numbers to measures.
+To ease human interaction, measures can be written in an simple Domain Specific Language, that turns list-based numbers to measures.
 A DSL measure can then be:
 * a number alone,
 * a list with a number followed by one or more DSL unit.